Mathematics teaches children how to make sense of the world around them through developing their ability to calculate, reason and solve problems.

 Click here to find out more.

-Children who have gaps in their knowledge are supported through our intervention groups and boosters before and/or after school.
+Children who have gaps in their knowledge are supported through our intervention groups and boosters before, during and after school.